 Nicolas Bettenburg, Sascha Just, Adrian Schröter, Cathrin Weiss, Rahul Premraj, and Thomas Zimmermann.
 2008.
 What makes a good bug report?
 In Proceedings of the 16th ACM SIGSOFT International Symposium on Foundations of software engineering (SIGSOFT '08/FSE-16).
 ACM, New York, NY, USA, 308-318.

 Chilana, P. K., Ko, A. J., Wobbrock, J. O., & Grossman, T. (2013).
 A multi-site field study of crowdsourced contextual help: usage and perspectives of end users and software teams.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 217-226).

-Parmit K. Chilana, Andrew J. Ko, Jacob O. Wobbrock, Tovi Grossman, and George Fitzmaurice.
+Parmit K. Chilana, Amy J. Ko, Jacob O. Wobbrock, Tovi Grossman, and George Fitzmaurice.
 2011.
 Post-deployment usability: a survey of current practices.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '11).
 ACM, New York, NY, USA, 2243-2246.